orebenson/pixel_patches/dev_notes.md

 + extra
     - backend: add more tests
     - backend: add sending verification email
-    - backend: change all tests to use sessions
+    - backend: change tests to use sessions
-    - frontend: handle navbar text overlapping on small screens
-    - frontend: add caching to prevent constant reloads
+    - frontend: display username under each patch

 =============================================================================
 - see 'Rooms' game on iphone for references